-This week I tried my hand at making chicken and dumplings.
-I will say that this is one of the easiest and tastiest recipes I have ever used in my entire life!
+A few years ago, I tried my hand at making old-fashioned chicken and dumplings.
+I will say that this is one of the easiest and tastiest recipes I have ever made in my entire life!

 - 2 whole bay leaves

 - 1/2 of an onion leave it in its half form--I just set it in the water for flavor